-The Cenotes – There’s a handful of beautiful cenotes in the area.
-You will likely stop at the larger of them, Il-Kil.
-Peering over the edge, through the vines, and down into the sink hole is just the coolest thing!Of course, if you were listening on the bus ride, you’ll know that this was the site of incredible amounts of human sacrifice.
-Personally, I imagined that at the bottom of this very deep pool, there must be layer upon layer of human bones and skulls.
-But, I didn’t let that stop me from jumping in and having the bucket list experience of swimming in a Mexican cenote!
+Don’t let that stop you from jumping in and having the bucket list experience of swimming in a Mexican cenote!
 The water is very cold and dark, and there’s a lot of little freshwater fish, but the feeling is surreal and the views from the bottom looking up and out are so cool!

-Chichen Itza – Thousands of years ago, this was a major metropolis and the center of Mayan culture.
-It is incredibly spectacular and, as a result, its Mexico’s most visited ancient site and also one of the original Seven Wonders of the World, as well as a UNESCO World Heritage Site.
+Thousands of years ago, this was a major metropolis and the center of Mayan culture.
+The grounds and structures are incredibly spectacular!
+Its Mexico’s most visited ancient site and also one of the original Seven Wonders of the World, as well as a UNESCO World Heritage Site.
 The pyramid, El Castillo de Kukulcan, is one of the most impressive works we’ve seen in our travels.

-Because this is a full day trip (12 hours +) with a variety of activities it is good to consider bringing the following items:
+This is a full day trip, lasting around 12 hours.
+There are a variety of activities throughout the course of the day.
+You will want to consider bringing the following items:

 - Small bills and change to use for tips, assorted purchases, and locker rentals